Using Intent Data to Prioritize Outbound Targeting

 GTMStack Team

 Outbound sales has a math problem.
-Most SDR teams work from static lists — pull accounts that match your ICP firmographics, find contacts at those accounts, and start sequences.
+Most SDR teams work from static lists.
+Pull accounts that match ICP firmographics, find contacts, start sequences.
 The list might be 5,000 accounts.
 Maybe 500 of those are actively evaluating a solution like yours right now.
 The other 4,500 aren’t in-market, and no amount of clever copywriting will change that.

 Types of Intent Data

-Intent data comes in three categories, each with distinct strengths and limitations.
+Intent data comes in three categories.
+Each has distinct strengths and limitations that most vendor pitches gloss over.

 First-Party Intent Data